Axelh04/ditt_2/README.md

 ## 🙏 Acknowledgments

 - Google Gemini AI for process generation
+- Piper TTS (Rhasspy) for free, fast, open-source text-to-speech
-- ElevenLabs for high-quality text-to-speech
+- ElevenLabs for premium text-to-speech option
 - React team for the amazing framework
 - Vite for the fast build tool